dockstore/bcc2020-training/docker-training/Instructions.md

 _-t_ : allocated a terminal

 Let us try entering the samtools container and verifying that samtools is installed.
 [Samtools](http://www.htslib.org/) is "a suite of programs for interacting with high-throughput sequencing data".
-For this exercise, we will use an image written by [biocontainers](https://biocontainers.pro/). run the following command to enter the container:
+For this exercise, we will use an image written by [biocontainers](https://biocontainers.pro/).

+Run the following command to enter the container:
 ```shell
 ubuntu$ docker run -it biocontainers/samtools:v1.9-4-deb_cv1 /bin/bash
 ```

 The trick here is that the command we ran is **/bin/bash** and the -it.
 This allows us to enter the shell of the container.

-To confirm you are in the container, you should see the bash prompt has changed to something like "biodocker@xyz".
+**To confirm you are in the container, you should see the bash prompt has changed to something like "biodocker@xyz".**

 Now that we are inside the container, let's confirm that samtools is installed.
 First determine where samtools is installed:
 ```shell
 biodocker@xyz$ which samtools
 ```